Causes of changes in the quantity and quality of factors of production

 Land

-• Natural Disasters: Earthquakes, floods, droughts, and volcanic eruptions can reduce the amount of usable land.
+• Natural Disasters: Earthquakes, floods, droughts can reduce the availability of land suitable for agriculture or other uses.

 Labour

-• Population Changes: Birth rates, death rates, and migration patterns directly affect the size of the labour force.
+• Population Changes: Birth rates, death rates, and migration patterns directly impact the size of the labour force.

 • Education and Training: Increased investment in education and training can improve the skills and productivity of the labour force.